SDOP grant information

 3. W-9 Form: You must complete and return the Taxpayer Identification form in the name of the group.
 NO INDIVIDUALS

-4. Fiscal agent: In the rare case that you need to channel the funds using another organization all the above items are required from the fiscal agent.
+4. Fiscal agent:: In the rare case that you need to channel the funds using another organization all the above items are required from the fiscal agent.
 (Please explain why you need a fiscal agent?).
 No administrative fees to be paid with SDOP funds.
-Call the SDOP office for additional requirements when using a fiscal agent (800) 728-7228 ext 5782.
+Call the SDOP office for additional requirements when using a fiscal agent at 1-888-728-7228 ext.
+5782..

-6. Method of Payment: Choose one: Check or Direct Deposit.
-If Direct Deposit, complete the Authorization Agreement for Automatic Deposits form and attach an original voided check.
+DIRECT DEPOSIT: Please complete the Authorization Agreement for Automatic Deposits form and attach an original voided check.
+Direct deposits are processed only on Wednesday and funds are credited to the account on Friday.
 Our accounting department’s processing time is usually fifteen working days.

 NOTE: We are not currently accepting applications from individual groups outside the United States.
 For more information, contact the SDOP staff.